nasserfj58/fullstack_itemCatlog/README.md

 This repo contaian 2 python files and html taemblets folder.

-I used Bootstrap, jquery, Google authentaction, facebook authentecation, github authentication.
+I used Bootstrap, jquery, Google authentaction, bycrypt libarary for hashing and validate_email libarary for validating emails :).

 To try this code You need to:

 0. download ane install virtualbox, vagrant,python and flask
 1. Open your terminal and go to the path of vagrant
 2. Run vagrant up